Sorry, you need to enable JavaScript to visit this website.

 Each year, the Flemish Youth Council and the Youth Council of the French-Speaking community select several youth delegates (young people below 30 years old) to represent the points of view of Belgian youth at United Nations conferences and meetings.
 These youth delegates make sure that young people’s voices are heard in international decision-making processes while contributing to the implementation of international commitments at national level.
 Environment and sustainable development are the main topics discussed.

-A publication about 20 years of cooperation has been released in 2020.
-It describes the formal cooperation between the two governments both from the Flemish and South-African side.
-It contains the quasi-exhaustive collection and classification of all documentation that has been gathered on this long-standing cooperation and offers a reflection on content, an interpretation of what has been organised and undertaken.
+A publication about 20 years of cooperation with South Africa has been released in 2020.
+It describes the formal cooperation between the two governments both from the Flemish and South-African side and contains the quasi-exhaustive collection and classification of all documentation that has been gathered on this long-standing cooperation and offers a reflection on content, an interpretation of what has been organised and undertaken.